RelationalAI/rai-sdk-java/README.md

     mvn compile

 Compile, package, run unit tests and install the SDK.
+Note that `mvn install` is required to build and run the examples.

     mvn install